 Through his work, he has developed a deep understanding of learning design and how to overcome the barriers to learning in organisations.
 He is passionate about supporting the development of performance through effective learning.

-Mark has two daughters in secondary school and is passionate about creating school environments where they’d thrive and grow, regardless of whether they are pupils, teachers or leaders.
+Mark is married and has two daughters in secondary school and is passionate about creating school environments where they’d thrive and grow, regardless of whether they are pupils, teachers or leaders.

 Through delivering, co-developing and leading the Osiris Teaching Intervention programme he has helped transform the practise of thousands of teachers.
 The impact of this has been noted by numerous inspection reports and leadership teams as contributing to the improvement of teaching and learning in these schools.

 Mark was a finalist in the prestigious CIPD People Management Awards 2018 for Best Learning & Development initiative in Public/Third Sector.

 Mark’s track record in learning has been recognised with the award of Fellowship of the Learning Performance Institute.